 Kelly enjoys spending time with her 3-year-old son, exercising, gardening, and, most of all, cooking.
 She has been swimming, running or cycling most of her life, eventually competing in triathlons.
 She has completed eight Ironman Triathlons, including three trips to the world championships in Kona, Hawaii.
 Her Ironman resume includes a blistering 10:30 finish in Ironman Canada.

-Dr. Anna Wetzel PT, DPT recently made the journey to Portland from Chicago to pursue her passions.
-Anna holds a Doctorate of Physical Therapy (DPT) from the University of Illinois at Chicago and a Bachelors of Science in Kinesiology from the University of Illinois Urbana-Champaign.
+Dr. Anna Wetzel PT, DPT, OCS recently made the journey to Portland from Chicago to pursue her passions.
+Anna holds a Doctorate of Physical Therapy (DPT) from the University of Illinois at Chicago and a Bachelor of Science in Kinesiology from the University of Illinois Urbana-Champaign.
 Anna chose to advance her skills via completion of intensive training with the Orthopedic Physical Therapy Residency Program at the University of Chicago.
-Anna is currently preparing for her Orthopedic Clinical Specialist examination to gain recognition from the American Board of Physical Therapy Specialists for her skills in orthopedics.
+Anna is also a Board Certified Orthopedic Clinical Specialist indicating advanced knowledge and skills in the area of Orthopedics.
 She strives to continually advance her education and skills to provide her patients with the best possible care!

 Anna is eager to help people achieve their functional goals whether that be to walk one block, to get back to work, to have less pain, or even to run an ultramarathon.
 She has experience with athletes in various sports from recreational runners to Paralympic gold medalists in wheelchair track.
 Anna utilizes wellness and healthy lifestyle promotion as a means to facilitate achievement of her patients’ goals.
 Anna has advanced her physical therapy practice by attending courses focused on the science and biomechanics of running to optimize patient outcomes and to keep runners running!